algosup/2022-2023-project-2-factory-display-Project-4-group/Technical.md

 ### 1.6 Hardware
 #### Samsung TV

-Here is the [smart TV](https://www.but.fr/produits/8806094416671/Televiseur-55-138-cm-4K-SAMSUNG-55AU7025.html?utm_campaign=LIA_Brand&utm_source=google&utm_medium=cpc&gclid=CjwKCAiA68ebBhB-EiwALVC-NnkEjwU159bcN8QK8JjI0SckVqkgc4viZTl09nVMytn0d5ASNoSoehoCzWkQAvD_BwE&gclsrc=aw.ds) samsung that uses the operating system Tizen we have chosen for the project.
+Here is the [smart TV](https://www.but.fr/produits/8806094416671/Televiseur-55-138-cm-4K-SAMSUNG-55AU7025.html?utm_campaign=LIA_Brand&utm_source=google&utm_medium=cpc&gclid=CjwKCAiA68ebBhB-EiwALVC-NnkEjwU159bcN8QK8JjI0SckVqkgc4viZTl09nVMytn0d5ASNoSoehoCzWkQAvD_BwE&gclsrc=aw.ds) samsung that uses the operating system Tizen that we have chosen for the project.
 We chose it for these reasons :

 - It's cheaper than monitors
 - It's easier to install with a [wall arm](https://www.but.fr/produits/8006023265794/Pack-support-mural-40-a-80-MELICONI-PACK-VESA-400-FIXE.html?comingFrom=t2s)
 - It has a good graphic uality
 - Bigger than a monitor

+### 1.7 Software
 #### Tizen Studio

 It's an application that allows to translate html, css and js code into a web app by putting the smart TV in developer mode